-When you have many email aliases associated with your Exchange or Office 365 based email address, it can sometimes be useful to know which email address it was sent to.
-Unfortunately Outlook does not show this information by default and simply shows the display name of the recipient of the message.
+When you have multiple email aliases associated with your Exchange or Office 365 based email account, it can be useful to know which email address it was sent to.
+However Outlook does not show this information.

 I can think of a couple of ways to resolve this:

-- Use an Outlook rule to examine the message header and display a custom alert or perform some other action when an email to an alias is received.
+- Use an Outlook rule to examine the message header and display an alert or perform some other action when an email to an alias is received.

-The main advantage of using a transport rule is that the rule is always executed, it does not depend on the Outlook client running.
-This is useful if you are also using a mobile device and would like to know if a message has been sent to an alias.
+The advantage of using a transport rule is that the rule is always executed, it does not depend on the Outlook client running.
+This is useful because mobile devices or other clients will not execute any rules.

 Using an Outlook rule to determine which email alias an email has been sent to

-Go to File and then “Manage Rules and Alerts” and then click on “New rule”.
-Now click on “Apply rule on messages I receive” from the “Start from a blank rule” section.
+- Go to File and then “Manage Rules and Alerts” and then click on “New rule”.

-I now get a custom email alert when messages are sent to the alias that I specified as below:
+- You should get an alert when messages are sent to the alias: